UncommonModels/NScalePennsy/passenger/observation.md

 | 14356         | Metropolitan View | Fleet of Modernism | Yes    |

-**Notes:**
- - The Bachmann model is surprisingly accurate, the only issues I have noticed are a slightly small window on the corridor side and an innaccurate generic PRR-logo drumhead.
+The Bachmann model is surprisingly accurate, the only issues I have noticed are a slightly small window on the corridor side and an innaccurate generic PRR-logo drumhead.
 I can't comment on the accuracy of the paint colors much more than that the gold seems a little too bright and the maroon band and tuscan seem a little too dark.

 # POS211A
 ---